Tgopal00/Google-Data-Analytics-Cyclistic-Case-Study/README.md

 - Calculated the average ride length for both rider types
 - Examined the number of rides by day of the week, start time of the day, month, and season for both rider types
 - Calculated the average ride length by the day of the week, start time of the day, month, and season for both rider types
-- Determined the top 20 start and end stations for each rider type
+- Determined the top 10 start and end stations for each rider type

+## STEP 5: SHARE
+**Tableau:** Check out my final visualization by clicking [here](https://public.tableau.com/app/profile/tishmattie.gopal/viz/GoogleDataAnalyticsCyclisticCaseStudy/GoogleDataAnalyticsCyclisticCaseStudy)

+Based on my analysis, I found that there are differences between casual and annual members.
+Here I will further describe the findings of my analysis as well as include necessary charts, graphs, and tables that help visualize trends/relationships found in the data.

+1. *Descriptive Statistics*
+2. *Type of Bikes Used By Riders*
+3. *Number of Rides by Day of the Week, Start Time of the Day, Month, and Season for Both Rider Types*
+4. *Average Ride Length by Day of the Week, Start Time of the Day, Month, and Season for Both Rider Types*
+5. *Top 10 Start and End Stations for Each Rider Type*